datacarpentry/astronomy-python/_episodes/06-photo.md

 This example includes the new Matplotlib command `figure`, which creates the larger canvas that the subplots are placed on.
 In previous examples, we didn't have to use this function; the figure was created automatically.
 But when we call it explicitly, we can provide arguments like `figsize`, which sets the size of the figure.
+It also returns a figure object which we will use to further customize our plotting in the next episode.

 In the example above we also used TeX markup in our axis labels so that they render as the Greek letter `$\phi$` with subscripts for `1` and `2`.